Mrs. Savic's Second Grade Class

 - To avoid lost or broken student items, please leave toys and personal items at home.

-- Please label all student items with your students' first and last name & grade level.
+- Please label all student items with your student's first and last name & grade level.

 - Dress for the weather!
 Don't forget labeled coats, hats, and gloves when necessary.